uiceds/cee-492-term-project-fall-2022-shans/manuscript.md

 ## Exploratory Data Analysis {.page_break_before}
 ### Statistical Analysis on Track Elements-Tie
 In this project, we are studying a rail track with multiple elements.
 In this section, we study some of the most important elements that help us build our understanding of the track system.
 We started with ties.
 There are two types of ties in the track under study: concrete ties, and wooden ties.
-Figure @fig:A4 shows the total number of wooden and concrete ties.
+Figure @fig:A4 shows the total number of each tie material.
 The total number of ties is 89985.
 62.5% of the ties are made of concrete (56295 ties) and the remaining 37.5% are wooden ties (33690 ties).

 ![Tie Material](images/A4.png){#fig:A4 height=4in}